panva/node-oidc-provider/docs/configuration.md

 When oidc-provider cannot fulfill the authorization request for any of the possible reasons (missing user session, requested ACR not fulfilled, prompt requested, ...) it will resolve an `interactionUrl` (configurable) and redirect the User-Agent to that url.
-Before doing so it will create a `_grant` cookie that you can read from your interaction 'app'.
+Before doing so it will save a short-lived session and its identifier dumped into a cookie scoped to the resolved interaction path.

-This cookie contains (serialized as JSON):
+This session contains:

 - details of the interaction that is required
 - all authorization request parameters
 - the uuid of the authorization request
-- the url to redirect the user to once interaction is finished.
+- the url to redirect the user to once interaction is finished

-oidc-provider expects that you resolve all future interactions in one go and only then redirect the User-Agent back with the results.
+oidc-provider expects that you resolve all future interactions in one go and only then redirect the User-Agent back with the results

-Once the required interactions are finished you are expected to redirect back to the authorization endpoint, affixed by the uuid of the original request and the interaction results dumped in a signed `_grant_result` cookie.
+Once the required interactions are finished you are expected to redirect back to the authorization endpoint, affixed by the uuid of the original request and the interaction results stored in the interaction session object.

 The Provider instance comes with helpers that aid with getting interaction details as well as packing the results.
 See them used in the [step-by-step](https://github.com/panva/node-oidc-provider-example)